noobymatze/bikerental/README.md

 get a discount.
 That's the problem, the `ItemModel` solves.

-An item can be `Broken` and a `Broken` item can be scheduled for or currently be, in a `Repairment`.
+An item can be `Broken` and a `Broken` item can be scheduled for or currently be in, a `Repairment`.
 This capability can be used to track the durability of an item over time and to understand when to buy new Items.